The Aaland Islands Dispute, 1921

 What was significant about the dispute between Sweden and Finland over the Aaland Islands?

-The dispute over the Aaland Islands is a significant case study of success for the League of Nations.
+The over the Aaland Islands is a significant case study of success for the League of Nations.
 Both nations accepted the authority of the League and its decision.